Hi, friends! Today, I will tell you about the most common hydrangea diseases and how to deal with them.

 Anthracnose

-Anthracnose is a prevalent disease that affects hydrangeas and various other plants.
-While it’s unlikely to kill the plant, it can significantly mar its appearance.
+Anthracnose is a common fungal disease that affects hydrangeas and many other plants.
+Although it rarely kills the plant, it can cause noticeable damage and reduce its visual appeal.

 Symptoms

-The disease presents as spots of varying sizes and shapes on the leaves.
+- The first signs of anthracnose are irregular spots of different sizes and shapes on the leaves.

 Control